Tub Girls

 Tub Girls is a 1967 American avant garde film directed by Andy Warhol and starring Viva, one of the Warhol Superstars.
-The film features Viva sitting naked in a bathtub talking with other Factory regulars, including Brigid Berlin (credited as Brigid Polk).
+The film features Viva sitting naked in a bathtub talking with other regulars in The Factory, including Brigid Berlin (credited as Brigid Polk) and Abigail McGrath.
+McGrath got the tub used in the film at Viva's request.

 The original poster promoting this film, designed by George Abagnalo, is shown prominently in a portrait of Warhol by Jack Mitchell.